Johnzy916/robo-foodie/README.md

 # react-boilerplate
-A boilerplate with Webpack, Babel, React, Router, Redux, Jest, Enzyme, Heroku and Firebase
+A boilerplate with Webpack, Babel, React, Router, Redux, Jest, Enzyme, Heroku and Firebase integration.